top of page

 Our Commitment to Sustainability

-Wise Children have an active commitment to best practice in environmental sustainability, ensuring that environmental concerns are part of all decision-making, and that all staff members understand and contribute to achieving our goals.
+Wise Children have an active commitment to best practice in environmental sustainability, ensuring that environmental concerns are part of our decision-making, and that all staff members understand and contribute to achieving our goals.

 • All core staff trained in Carbon Literacy.